 Accurately and quickly determining the score of a whitetail or elk trophy (by either guide or client) is very challenging given factors such as tree cover, distance and animal movement.
 At Hartland Your guide will ensure that you are satisfied with the trophy animals’ size and price before a shot is taken.
 Although your guide will advise you as to the trophy’s class , ultimately it is the client’s decision to take a particular animal.
 If the client has taken the advice of the guide and harvests a trophy larger than was contracted for , no upgrade fees will be charged.
 All measurements (SCI) will be made by Hartlands’ qualified SCI Master Measurer.

 Guns and Regulations

 The Canadian Federal Government requires non-resident hunters to purchase a permit to bring firearms into Canada.
 The permit costs $25.00 CDN.
 You can put three firearms on one permit.
-It is recommended to fill out the permit form in advance by downloading it by visiting the Canadian Firearms Centre at http://www.cfc-cafc.gc.ca or by calling 1-800-731-4000.
+It is recommended to fill out the permit form in advance by downloading (PDF) it from the Canadian Firearms Centre at http://www.cfc-cafc.gc.ca or by calling 1-800-731-4000.

 Canada Customs can be reached at 1-204-983-3500

 the hunter is strongly advised to be aware that both DUIs and misdemeanours may prevent a hunter from entering Canada until such matters are resolved.